History of cricket in Bangladesh: 1997 to 2000

+Bangladesh first began to actively pursue full membership and test status recognition within the ICC from 1996 with the induction of the new Board President, Saber Hossain Chowdhury.

 The SAARC Quadrangular returned to Bangladesh in February 1997, Pakistan A defeating India A in the final.
 Bangladesh fared badly and were well beaten in all of their three matches.
 Disappointing as that was, only two months later Bangladesh had their first international success when they won the 1997 ICC Trophy in Kuala Lumpur.

 Bangladesh won all five of their matches in the tournament's Group B to reach the quarter-finals, which were two more round-robin groups of four.
 Bangladesh qualified for the semi-finals defeating Netherlands and Hong Kong while the other game against Ireland was abandoned because of bad weather.
 In the semi-final, Bangladesh defeated Scotland by 72 runs.
 They were now playing in the final itself against Kenya and winning by two wickets, scoring the winning run from the last ball of the match.

+Following the success of the team in the ICC Trophy, BCB president Chowdhury informed the CEO of the ICC Dave Richards that Bangladesh intended to apply for test status.
+Aware that on-field performances alone would not be enough to secure full membership for Bangladesh despite an ICC development committee having already recommended Bangladesh as the 10th full member and test playing nation ahead of the ICC's annual meeting in June 1997, Chowdhury and the board also targeted host major international cricket series, including the Independence Trophy, the first ICC Knockout tournament in 1998, and the final of the Asian Test Championship.

+Domestically, Bangladesh began to reintroduce multi-day two innings matches, with an eye towards applying for full membership and test cricket status, with the 1997 National Cricket Championship where a four-day final (with 2 innings per team) was scheduled, but Chittagong DSA beat Bangladesh Biman by and innings and 64 runs with a day to spare to retain the Championship on May 12.